Outbreak: bankruptcies, layoffs, quiet skies and empty rails

 ____________

 ZOOM: At the end of last year, the video-conferencing company Zoom had about 10 million daily users.
-By March, that number was 200 million.
-This week, CEO Eric Yuan is addressing some of the security concerns that have arisen as tens of millions of uses fled offices and logged in to Zoom chats.
+By March, it was 200 million.
+CEO Eric Yuan is addressing some of the security concerns that have arisen as tens of millions of workers fled the office and logged in to Zoom.

 “For the past several weeks, supporting this influx of users has been a tremendous undertaking and our sole focus,” Yuan wrote in a blog post.
 “However, we recognize that we have fallen short of the community’s — and our own — privacy and security expectations.
 For that, I am deeply sorry.”